numankaraaslan/SampleStartingProjects/JakartaRestJWT/README.md

 # Jakarta, REST, Security

-An up-to-date sample project using JakartaEE, EJB, Restful, JWT services with the latest Jakarta packages
+An up-to-date sample project using JakartaEE, EJB, Restful, JWT services with the latest Jakarta packages.
+Runs on payara.

 For login: